kexiZeroing/kexiZeroing.github.io/src/posts/using-blob-and-arraybuffer-in-js.md

 ## Buffers in Node.js
 In Node.js, buffers are a special type of object that can store raw binary data.
 A buffer represents a chunk of memory allocated in your computer.
 Once set, the size of a buffer cannot be changed.
 A buffer stores bytes.
+- Buffer is just data—buffer.
+A bunch of data.
+- Blob is almost a File.
+Blob wraps a buffer.
+It's a container with metadata, like the MIME type.

 Node.js exposes the Buffer class in the global scope.
 With this API, you get a series of functions and abstractions to manipulate raw binaries.
 A buffer in Node.js looks like this: